yuanchuan/game-controller/README.md

-#game-paddle
+#game-controller

 Inspired by [controldeck.js](https://github.com/dfcb/controldeck.js).
-With the same idea, this repo shows how to turn a mobile phone into a game paddle.
+With the same idea, this repo shows how to turn a mobile phone into a game controller.

 Our first game is Super Mario which is written by [@Diogenesthecynic](https://github.com/Diogenesthecynic/) in javascript.